-(1) Each detention center shall have a written policy and procedure governing visitation.
+(1) Each detention center shall have a written policy and procedure governing visitation that fosters family contact.

-(2) Visitation dates, times and practices shall be in writing, and shall be made readily available to all children, parents, legal guardians, custodians and attorneys.
+(3) Visitation dates, times and practices shall be in writing, and shall be made readily available to all children, parents, legal guardians, custodians and attorneys.
+Visitation shall include visits from the child's parents, legal guardians, custodians and attorneys.

-(5) A child must be informed of the right to telephone their parents and attorney immediately after being admitted.
+(6) A child must be informed of the right to telephone their parents and attorney during the intake process.

-(6) The child may receive special visits at reasonable times by adult family members, clergy and teachers with the prior approval of the detention center director / designee.
+(7) The child may receive special visits at reasonable times by adult family members, the child's biological child or children, clergy, teachers or other individuals with the prior approval of the detention center director / designee.

 (B) The following standards are recommended: